 Columbia pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Columbia is medium; grass is medium; cypress is low.
-Tomorrow (26 June 2026) levels are similar - cypress remains low, grass declining.
-Over the following five days cypress and grass will increase.
+Today (16 July) pollen in Columbia is medium; grass is medium; ragweed is low.
+Tomorrow (17 July 2026) levels are similar - ragweed remains low, grass declining.
+Over the following five days ragweed will increase; grass will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app